 - BSc (Hons) Community Youth Work

-Kate is a member of the British Society of Criminology, the Socio Legal Studies Association.
+Kate is a member of the British Society of Criminology and the Socio Legal Studies Association.

 Academic and research interests

-Kate commenced part time PhD research in 2014 on women’s collective activism to challenge violence against women.
-Her research focuses on women's experiences of collective activitism in societies that have experienced deep forms of conflict and division.
-A fuller range of academic interests are indicated in Kate’s recent conference presentations and publications.
+Kate is undertaking PhD research on women’s collective activism in post conflict societies, to challenge violence against women and girls.
+The research focuses specifically on relational agency in women’s activism through and post conflict.
+A fuller range of academic interests are indicated in Kate’s conference presentations and publications.

 Mukungu, K. (2014) ‘Third Sector Commentary: A view on neo-liberalism of the sector’.
 North East Third Sector Research Group 2014 Digest Review, pp 31-34.

 Mukungu, K. (2014) Sustaining Livelong H.I.V.
 Treatment in Namibia and Beyond.
 Focus Magazine, Issue 94, p3 - 4.

 (2018) Enforced mobility and criminalisation of women accessing abortion (with Carolyne James, Nicoletta Policek and Lula Mecinska) Paper Presented at the British Society of Criminology Conference, Birmingham City University, 3rd – 6th July, 2018

 (2018) Promoting and Assessing Student Led Learning.
 Paper Presented at the Learning and Teaching Fes, University of Cumbria, Lancaster, 6th June, 2018 (with undergraduate students Burns, K. Dixon, F. and Walker, N.)